grange85/ahfow-www/_posts/2006/2006-03-05-dean-and-britta-in-the-studio.markdown

 - dean & britta
 tags: []
 ---
-<p>Dean & Britta are finally in the studio recording the follow up to L'Avventura.
-They will be recording for six weeks with legendary producer Tony Visconti.</p>
+Dean & Britta are finally in the studio recording the follow up to L'Avventura.
+They will be recording for six weeks with legendary producer Tony Visconti.